-- The Terrorist Asset-Freezing Law - The Terrorist Asset-Freezing (Bailiwick of Guernsey) Law, 2011 - The Afghanistan (Restrictive Measures) Ordinance, 2011 - The Afghanistan (Restrictive Measures) (Guernsey) Ordinance, 2011 - The Afghanistan (Restrictive Measures) (Alderney) Ordinance, 2011 - The Afghanistan (Restrictive Measures) (Sark) Ordinance, 2011 - The Al-Qaida (Restrictive Measures) Ordinance, 2013
+- The Sanctions (Bailiwick of Guernsey) Law, 2018 - The Sanctions (Implementation of UK Regimes) (Bailiwick of Guernsey)(Brexit) Regulations, 2020 - The Terrorist Asset-Freezing (Bailiwick of Guernsey) Law, 2011 - The Afghanistan (Restrictive Measures) Ordinance, 2011 - The Al-Qaida (Restrictive Measures) Ordinance, 2013 - The Terrorism Law - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002

-- The Al-Qaida (Restrictive Measures) (Guernsey) Ordinance, 2013 - The Al-Qaida (Restrictive Measures) (Alderney) Ordinance, 2013 - The Al-Qaida (Restrictive Measures) (Sark) Ordinance, 2013 - The Terrorism Law - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 - 10.9 In addition to the sanctions regime implemented by the above enactments, the Bailiwick has passed additional legislation to implement a wide range of country-specific sanctions enabling the implementation of sanctions imposed by the UN and/or the EU.
-UN sanctions are implemented through Order in Council under Section 1 of the United Nations Act 1946 and EU sanctions by Ordinance under Section 1 of the European Communities (Implementation) (Bailiwick of Guernsey) Law, 1994. - 10.10 While the Bailiwick's sanctions regime is based upon legislation that broadly mirrors equivalent legislation in the UK, it is completely separate from, and operates independently of, the UK regime. - 10.11 Whilst not directly enforceable in the Bailiwick, the operator should be aware, in particular, of sanctions implemented by OFAC.
-OFAC regulations apply to any persons or entities, wherever based, trading in US Dollars, as well as: - (a) US citizens and permanent resident immigrants regardless of where they are located; - (b) persons and entities within the US; - (c) US incorporated entities and their foreign branches; - (d) in the cases of certain sanctions, such as those regarding Cuba and North Korea, all foreign subsidiaries owned or controlled by US companies; and - (e) in certain cases, foreign persons in possession of US origin goods.
+10.9 The Sanctions (Bailiwick of Guernsey) Law, 2018 is now the main legislation pertaining to the implementation of sanctions in the Bailiwick with the Sanctions (Implementation of UK Regimes) (Bailiwick of Guernsey) (Brexit) Regulations, 2020 giving force to those sanctions that have been imposed by the UK following Brexit.

+10.10 While the Bailiwick's sanctions regime is based upon legislation that broadly mirrors equivalent legislation in the UK, it is completely separate from, and operates independently of, the UK regime.

+10.11 Whilst not directly enforceable in the Bailiwick, the operator should be aware, in particular, of sanctions implemented by OFAC.
+OFAC regulations apply to any persons or entities, wherever based, trading in US Dollars, as well as:

+- (a) US citizens and permanent resident immigrants regardless of where they are located; - (b) persons and entities within the US; - (c) US incorporated entities and their foreign branches; - (d) in the cases of certain sanctions, such as those regarding Cuba and North Korea, all foreign subsidiaries owned or controlled by US companies; and - (e) in certain cases, foreign persons in possession of US origin goods.